return42/sphkerneldoc/doc/linux_src_doc/drivers/gpu/drm/vmwgfx/vmwgfx_binding_c.rst

 dirty
     Bitmap tracking per binding-type changes that have not yet been emitted to the device.

+dirty_vb
+    Bitmap tracking individual vertex buffer binding changes that have not yet been emitted to the device.

 bind_cmd_buffer
     Scratch space used to construct binding commands.